brgaines/brgaines.github.io/consulting/index.md

 In recognition of my performance as a consultant for the vet school, I was awarded the Francis G. Giesbrecht Award for Statistical Consulting by the NCSU Department of Statistics.

-I also provide free-lane statistical consulting on the side.
+I also provide free-lance statistical consulting on the side.
 For example, I served as a [consultant](http://hockeystickprinciples.com/about/) for [Bobby Martin's](http://hockeystickprinciples.com/) book, *[The Hockey Stick Principles](https://www.amazon.com/Hockey-Stick-Principles-Entrepreneurial-Success/dp/1250066379).*

 Please contact me at brgaines (at) ncsu (dot) edu if you are interested in my statistical consulting services.